codebyub/Angular-homework/README.md

 # Shop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 It's a CRUD project from post grade studies.

+If you want to have access to Spring end points please check another project: [Shop Back End](https://github.com/codebyub/Thymeleaf-homework).

 ## Development server